maxpetts/uni/3011/reflect_relate.md

 | [1] | http://crypto.stanford.edu/~dabo/papers/ssl-timing.pdf |

 ## **Week 2** - GPG - *GNU Privacy Guard*
+### Concepts learnt:
+ - The CIA Triad

+CIA (Confidentiality, Integrity, Availability)
+ Without can't gaurantee secure transfer of information at all.
+Encryption ensures that transmitted data remains private
 ## **Week 3** - E-Mail Spoofing
+### Concepts learnt:
+ - Security from the start
 Building on top of previous security layers means nothing if not secure.

 ## **Week 4** - 'Real World' Cracking
+### Concepts learnt:
+- Validation
+"Trust is the root of all compromise"